wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    This creates a hidden `.terraform\plugins" folder path containing a folder for your os - `darwin_amd64` for MacOS.

+<a name="Provisioners"></a>

 ### Provisioners

-   Provisioner configurations are also plugins.
+   When a resource is initially created, provisioners can be executed to initialize that resource.

    Provisioner definitions define the properties of each resource, such as initialization commands.
 For example, this installs an nginx web server and displays a minimal HTML page:

+   Provisioner configurations are also plugins.

    <pre>
 provisioner "remote-exec" {